What Is Authoritative Parenting and How Does It Affect Children?

 Authoritative parenting builds a strong foundation for healthy self-esteem in children.
 By offering warmth and support, children feel loved and valued, promoting a positive self-image.

-Simultaneously, the establishment of boundaries and consistent discipline helps children develop a sense of competence and mastery over their actions.
-These experiences contribute to a healthier self-esteem, where children feel capable, confident, and deserving of respect.
+Similarly, the establishment of boundaries and consistent discipline help children develop a sense of competence and mastery over their actions.
+These experiences contribute to healthier self-esteem, where children feel capable, confident, and deserving of respect.

 5. Positive parent-child relationship